 Keynote on Monday, Apple unveiled

-outlined go beyond cosmetic changes, such as support for Indian language keyboards, though there's no mention of system-wide local language support so far.
+new versions of iOS and OS X, and rolled out several interesting features.
+The changes that were outlined go beyond cosmetic changes, such as support for Indian language keyboards, though there's no mention of system-wide local language support so far.

 Here are our 10 favourite highlights from iOS 8: